 "Are these PCS Orders directing me to report to Nellis AFB?" he asked rhetorically?

 The Captain glanced at the orders again, jubilation emerging on his face as he thankfully gazed in the direction of his Squadron Commander.
-"I think my wife will be very happy in Nevada."
+"I believe my wife will be very happy in Nevada."

 "You're so beautiful, Katy," he told her as she looked upward into his piercing, soft blue eyes, her husband gently stroking her hair and face.
 "I've missed you so much," he told over and over.

 "I've missed you," she responded, a gentle seriousness appearing on her face, a smile confirming what she knew -- the war was over, her husband was home.